 Can you relate?

-Welcome to the lost souls club.
-Motto: I can’t get no, satisfaction.
+Welcome to the Lost Souls Club.
+Motto: I canโt get no satisfaction.ย

-How to Do Some Soul Searching (7 Paths)
+How to Practice Soul Searching (7 Paths)

 It’s because we feel separate from oneness that we begin to search, the search for completion, the search to come home.

+But soul searching, in the spiritual sense of the term, goes much deeper than just hopping on a plane to Bali.
 Nevertheless, to my knowledge, it is the most worthy and important pursuit in existence.

 What could be more vital than connecting with your innate, fundamental, spiritual Essence?